openzim/zim-tools/README.md

 Dependencies
 ------------

-Most of the utilities form zim-tools programs relies on the libzim:
+Most of the utilities that form the zim-tools programs rely on libzim:

 * [ZIM](https://openzim.org) (package `libzim-dev` on Debian/Ubuntu)

+`zimdump` additionally requires:
+* [docopt.cpp](https://github.com/docopt/docopt.cpp) (package `libdocopt-dev` on Debian/Ubuntu)

-`zimwriterfs` relies on many third parts software libraries.
-They are prerequisites to the Zimwriterfs compilation.
-Following libraries need to be available:
+`zimwriterfs` relies on many third-party software libraries.
+They are prerequisites to compiling zimwriterfs.
+The following libraries need to be available:

 * [Magic](https://www.darwinsys.com/file/) (package  `libmagic-dev` on Debian/Ubuntu)